mcmah309/mcmah309.github.io/_posts_wip/2025-06-04-patterns-for-modeling-variant-data-in-rust.md

 }
 ```

+Approach 6 has the benefit over approach 1 since there is no need to decompose the struct to avoid function calling duplication, instead you define function signatures to take the required traits or combinations.
+Though there is a substantial amount of boilerplate at the initial onset and possibly every time you declare a function definition, and boxing values/casting comes with it's own set of drawbacks and pains to work with.
+A well constructed macro may be able to reduce this boilerplate.

 **Benefits:**
 - Maximum flexibility - can mix and match traits as needed for method implementations
 - No field duplication in the trait definitions